jeraldrich/viminit/README.md

 $ curl -Lo- --insecure https://raw.github.com/jeraldrich/viminit/master/viminit.sh | bash
 ```

 BAM!
 Done.
-No babysitting rubygems.
 It's not going to win any code artshows, but it gets the job done.